What Is a USDA Mortgage & Am I Eligible for One?

-Each of the three methods works — you might even want to mix-and-match, talking with your local bank and with a mortgage lender through their website, too.
-That’s completely fine.
+Each of the three methods works.
+You can even mix-and-match.
+Talk with your local bank and also with a mortgage lender through its website.

-No matter which method(s) you choose, though, make a point to connect with multiple mortgage lenders about your loan.
-As you do, you’ll find two things — that mortgage rates are pretty much the same between banks, and that customer service is not.
+Be sure to connect with multiple mortgage lenders about your loan.
+You’ll notice two things about USDA mortgages — rates are pretty much the same between banks, and customer service is not.

-Some USDA mortgage lenders have more experience and will be better at answering your questions.
+Some USDA mortgage lenders have more experience and are better at answering your questions.
 Select your mortgage lender accordingly.

 Lastly, your loan will be approved.